YuZitong/BME-570-project-code/README.md

 ### Discription
 Conduct an observer study using channelized Hotelling observer.
-The signal-present images are given by IS, the signal-absent are images given by IN.
+The signal-present images are given by `IS`, the signal-absent are images given by `IN`.
 Then compute the AUC, and plot the ROC curves (by simple thresholding).

 ### Inputs

       IS -- [Number_of_Pixels X Number_of_Images] -- The input signal-present images
                 (Each column represents one image)
       IN -- [Number_of_Pixels X Number_of_Images] -- The input signal-absent images
                 (Each column represents one image)

 ### Outputs

       AUC -- Wilcoxon area under the ROC curve
       Figures -- ROC curve and delta f_hat_bar image.
       (delta f_hat_bar: the difference between signal-present and signal-absent images)

 ### Example of output

 ![output](output.png)